Accommodations and Accessibility Services

 - Liaison with Faculty

 It is the policy of Glenville State University to provide reasonable accommodations for qualified individuals with documented disabilities in college programs and activities.
-This Univserity will adhere to all applicable federal, state and local laws, regulations and guidelines with respect to providing reasonable accommodations with regard to affording equal educational opportunities.
+This University will adhere to all applicable federal, state and local laws, regulations and guidelines with respect to providing reasonable accommodations with regard to affording equal educational opportunities.
 It is the student's responsibility to provide documentation of a disability to the Accommodations and Accessibility Office.
 The staff will assist the student with securing proper documentation and arrange appropriate accommodations with faculty.
 This is in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-For more information, visit the Accommodations and Accessibility Office on the third floor of the Robert F. Kidd Library on campus or by contacting the Accommodations and Accessibility Advisor at 304-462-6059.
+For more information, visit the Accommodations and Accessibility Office on the third floor of the Robert F. Kidd Library on campus.

 Academic Success Center